Wildfire District Inspections

 Wildfire Prevention Vegetation Management Inspection Frequently Asked Questions (FAQs)

 The Vegetation Management Unit (VMU) serves to inspect properties in the Oakland Hills, much of which is designated as a Very High Fire Hazard Severity Zone (VHFHSZ).
 The VMU works under the Oakland Fire Department’s Fire Prevention Bureau.
-The VMU is responsible for the inspections of over 20,000 homes and vacant parcels in the VHFHSZ.
+The VMU is responsible for the inspections of around 25,000 parcels in the VHFHSZ.
 The purpose of these inspections is to identify and mitigate hazards that could contribute to the spread, growth, and intensity of wildfire.
 Inspections are done annually, and property owners are required to actively maintain their parcels in a fire-safe condition year-round.

 For a link to see a map of the Oakland and East Bay Very High Fire Hazard Severity Zone: https://gis.data.ca.gov/datase...